-The current BPRM calculations for Fe XVII and Fe XVIII are unprecedented in terms of scope and magnitude of data produced and processed for opacity calculations, with the maximum number of free channels 998 and 1288 respectively, from calculations reported in RMOP2.
-For Fe XVII, 99LS-RM calculation [4] is extended to 218CC-BPRM by including the fine structure of the target states.
-The target configurations (1s is always full, so omitted for brevity) included are $2s^22p^5$, $2s2p^6$, $2s^22p^4n\ell$, $2s2p^5n\ell$, $2p^63\ell'$, where n = 3, 4, and l , $\ell' \leq 2$, which have 99 LS terms, or 218 fine structure levels.
-The continuum orbitals included are $\ell \leq 9$, and the number of continuum R-Matrix basis functions included is 20.
-The bound states are found by scanning the eigenvalues of the (e + ion) Hamiltonian on an effective quantum number ν up to $\nu \leq 10.1$ [8].
+The current BPRM calculations for Fe xVII and Fe xVIII are unprecedented in terms of the scope and magnitude of data produced and processed for opacity calculations, with the maximum number of free channels 998 and 1288 respectively, from calculations reported in RMOP2.
+For Fe xvII, 99LS-RM calculation [4] is extended to 218CC-BPRM by including the fine structure of the target states.
+The target configurations (1s is always full, so omitted for brevity) included are $2s^22p^5$, $2s^22p^6$, $2s^22p^4n\ell$, $2s^2p^5n\ell$, $2p^63\ell'$, where n = 3, 4, 4and l , $\ell' \leq 2$, which have 99 LS terms, or 218 fine structure levels.
+The continuum orbitals included are $\ell \leq 9$, and the number of continuum R-matrix basis functions included is 20.
+The bound states are found by scanning the eigenvalues of the (e + ion) Hamiltonian on an effective quantum number ν up to $\nu \leq 10.1$ [11].
 However, as mentioned above, unlike atomic structure calculations where electronic configurations are specified a priori, R-matrix calculations do not provide spectroscopic spin-orbital quantum number designations for the bound levels obtained, nor guarantee that all possible bound levels are found within the ν -range of interest.

-To resolve the first issue, the computer program BPID [9] has been developed as part of the RM opacity codes described in paper P1.
-Using the code BPID one can identify most of the bound levels spectroscopically, albeit with a few remaining highly mixed levels undetermined (viz.
-[10]).
-That obstacle might be overcome by comparing some physical quantities of these levels calculated by an atomic structure code such as SUPERSTRUCTURE [11] and FAC [7], as for example for photoionization cross section to be described in the next section.
-The second issue depends on the scanning $\Delta - \nu$ -mesh employed; $\Delta \nu = 0.001$ yields fewer bound levels in the 218CC-BPRM than 60CC-BPRM, so a finer step 0.0001 or 0.0005 is used in the region where levels are missing, which finally gives 464 bound levels, 10 more than 60CC-BPRM.
+To resolve the first issue, the computer program BPID [12] has been developed as part of the RM opacity codes described in RMOP1.
+Using the code BPID one can identify most of the bound levels spectroscopically, albeit with a few highly mixed levels remaining undetermined (viz [13]).
+This obstacle might be overcome by comparing some physical quantities of these levels calculated by an atomic structure code such as SUPERSTRUCTURE [14] and FAC [7], as for example for photoionization cross section to be described in the next section.
+The second issue depends on the scanning $\Delta - \nu$ -mesh employed; $\Delta \nu = 0.001$ yields fewer bound levels in the 218CC-BPRM than 60CC-BPRM, so a finer step 0.0001 or